microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/privilegedrole_selfactivate.md

 # privilegedRole: selfActivate

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.
+As of (10/2018),  this API is no longer supported and should not be used.
+Use the [Create PrivilegedRoleAssignmentRequest](privilegedroleassignmentrequest_post.md) instead.

 Activate the role that is assigned to the requestor.